 If you’re musically or artistically inclined, ask our Volunteer Program Supervisor about Mission events and workshops that would benefit from your talents!

-Serve at our women and children’s shelter through after school programs, Bible studies, dinner service and more.
+Serve at our women and children’s shelter through Children’s activity, Bible studies, dinner service and more.

 Bring a group from your church to lead the evening chapel service at our Samaritan House.

 Teach a career workshop.
 Or work with individual Mission residents on financial planning, writing résumés, holding mock job interviews and more.